 The Ophthalmic Department is run by a multidisciplinary team consisting of 2 Consultant Ophthalmologists, 1 Charge nurse, 3 Ophthalmic trained Staff nurses, 3 Ophthalmic trained Enrolled Nurses, 1 Ophthalmic Nursing assistant, two Optometrists, 1 Orthoptist, 1 Visual Fields Technician, 2 Department receptionists and a joint surgical secretary.

-We provide a comprehensive primary and secondary Ophthalmic services to the Gibraltar Population.
-The department is very modern and fully equipped with the latest Ophthalmic equipment including Argon Ophthalmic Laser, YAG Laser, Selective Laser for treatment for Glaucoma, Latest Retinal Scanner, Retinal Camera, Ultrasonic B Scanner and fully equipped clinic rooms.
+We provide comprehensive primary and secondary Ophthalmic services to the Gibraltar population.
+The Department is very modern and fully equipped with the latest Ophthalmic equipment including Argon Ophthalmic Laser, YAG Laser, Selective Laser for treatment for Glaucoma, latest Retinal Scanner, Retinal Camera, Ultrasonic B Scanner and fully equipped clinic rooms.

 We also run a dedicated Medical Retina Service including Macular Degeneration Service.

 We run a 24 hr Ophthalmic Casualty service run by our experienced Ophthalmic Nursing Staff supported by the consultants.